Overview

 4. Configure a mock server

 To configure a mock server with Postman, you first need to add an example to the requests saved in a Collection.
-To do this with the “Female US” request, select and execute it, making sure it shows a response.
+To do so with the “Female US” request, select and execute it, ensuring that it shows a response.

 Postman load test tutorial - Request sent